gautriv/gautriv.github.io/_posts/2025/12/2025-12-23-year-end-reflection-2025.md

 Presenting CEA at PyCon India and STC India surfaced something important.

 Conferences this year weren't about answers.
-They were about admitting uncertainty—*together*.
+They were about admitting uncertainty, *together*.

 The most honest conversations didn't happen on stage.
 They happened in hallways, over coffee, and in slightly uncomfortable pauses where someone finally said: